FredHutch/parallel-analysis-hackathon/Readme.md

 ***Fred Hutch Hackathon, December 2018***

-The goal of this hackathon project is to enable someone to run cytometry analysis in parallel.
-The task is 'embarassingly parallel', because non of the tasks have dependencies on each other.
+The goal of this hackathon project is to enable someone to [run cytometry analysis in parallel](https://teams.fhcrc.org/sites/HDC/Lists/Hackathon%20Proposals/DispForm.aspx?ID=10&ContentTypeId=0x010047F16798A81FA44C8BFA5C38D7C0878A ).
+The task is 'embarassingly parallel', because none of the tasks have dependencies on each other.
 They can run independently.

-* Embarrassingly parallel scale-out.
-Sounds like Lambda or containers to me

 https://aws.amazon.com/blogs/compute/analyzing-genomics-data-at-scale-using-r-aws-lambda-and-amazon-api-gateway/